gethiox/HIDI/README.md

   **Warning**: If you're starting application with your directly connected keyboard it may be impossible to terminate it in that case
   Proper solution coming soon™
-- Standard user may not have permission to read input devices directly for security reasons
+- Standard user may not have permission to read input devices directly for security reasons.
-  The best way of running this program in userspace is to give temporary privilege to `input` group with:
+  The best way of running this program is to grant temporary privilege to `input` group with:
   `sudo -u your_username -g input ./HIDI`
   Try to avoid running untrusted software directly with root privilege